marcosstefani/weather/README.md

 ### Dependencies:
 I decided to use the latest version of Spring Boot (2.1.1.BUILD-SNAPSHOT) to take advantage of what it can best offer me and to use interesting annotation features, such as `@GetMapping` in the controller.
 I imported dependencies from Spring Boot libraries so our application can make EndPoints available, can run Swagger along with Swagger-ui, be able to render objects returned through the Jackson library, and be able to run tests.

+### Configuration
+I decided to change the base path of the application in the main class `WeatherDataApplication`.
+With this, we can use good practices in the definition of the URI.
+Another decision that I consider important was to inform which package Swagger should track in the `SwaggerConfig.java` file, this limits the package that will contain the controllers that will be displayed in Swagger.

 ### Controller:
 In the controller, I decided to use the @ApiOperation and @ApiParam annotations to document API information through Swagger.
 In it, I had a great challenge when defining the path of the URI, because this API is not a CRUD or a query of a variable amount of information and therefore I defined to return a list with the result in the JSON without paging as it will always bring a small amount of records.